 Weekly written assignments are only required for those students who are either taking the course for credit or audit students working toward a Reasons Institute certificate.

-For for more information on Reasons Institute courses, contact us at (800) 482-7836 or email email@example.com.
+For for more information on Reasons Institute courses, contact us at (855) REASONS or email firstname.lastname@example.org.